MarcoYou/MarcoYou.github.io/_posts/2020-12-13-01-Econometrics.md

 The rest of the note will talk about how to exploit statistical properties from a **random sample** and assimilating them to true statistical properties of the population.
 In detail, the steps are:

 - Exploiting sample statistical properties;
-- Establishing the link between sample and population;
+- Establishing the relation between sample and population;
 - Assimilating sample statistical properties to population statistical properties (if possible);
 - Providing an explanation to a phenomenon;